 It's our responsibility—as education, business, and civic leaders; parents and students; community members and elected representatives—to ensure all North Carolinians are ready for the future.
 A growing list of cross-sector community leaders and organizations, as well as our state's elected officials, have stepped up to make this goal a priority, and we look forward to working with them to support excellence in every corner of our state.

-And to work more effectively across the business, education, and workforce sectors to help 2 million North Carolinians achieve high-quality postsecondary attainment by 2030, myFutureNC officially transitioned from a commission to a nonprofit organization in the summer of 2019.
+And to work more effectively across the business, education, and workforce sectors to help 2 million North Carolinians achieve a high-quality credential or postsecondary degree by 2030, myFutureNC officially transitioned from a commission to a nonprofit organization in the summer of 2019.
 The work of the myFutureNC Commission will continue to support this work as an Advisory Board of Commissioners, providing real-world insights and expertise about the challenges of improvements to postsecondary attainment across the state.

 of North Carolinians say it’s important for adults to have education beyond high school